JoniColeman/gwas_scripts/README.md

 •	[IMPUTE](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html)

 The protocol runs in a UNIX environment, and makes use of some of the basic software of the UNIX operating system.
 It should run on a Mac, but not in Windows.
-Most sections are designed to be usable simply by pasting into the command line – variables are set when each command is run, and should be straight-forward to modify.
+An exception to this is the GCTA MLMA GWAS analyses described at the end of the protocol - such analyses are only implemented in the Linux version of GCTA.
+Most sections of this protocol are designed to be usable simply by pasting into the command line – variables are set when each command is run, and should be straight-forward to modify.

 #Procedure#